IamRabin/Meta-Learning-Seg/README.md

 # Data

-Dataset used are publicly available  on [Medico 2020](https://multimediaeval.github.io/editions/2020/tasks/medico/) and [CVC] (https://polyp.grand-challenge.org/Databases/).
+Dataset used are publicly available  on [Medico 2020](https://multimediaeval.github.io/editions/2020/tasks/medico/) and [CVC](https://polyp.grand-challenge.org/Databases/).
 It consists of images of polyps in GI tract and their corresponding masks.
 Tasks for meta-learning were generated from the available data sources.

 # Run
 srun meta.sh